 - Go to the NASA CDDIS site.
 You will need to create an EarthData login if this is your first time using the site. navigate to https://cddis.nasa.gov/archive/gnss/products/ if you end up elsewhere during the login process.

 - Select the applicable GPS week as determined in step 2.
 Week 2155 for our example.

 - Locate the available igsWWWWD.sp3.Z, igrWWWWD.sp3.Z, or iguWWWWD_hh.sp3.Z.
-The differences and approximate availability are explained in the Ephemeris and Navigation Data Files, but the short answer is look in the order of final solution (igs*), rapid solution (igr*), or ultra-rapid-solution (igu*).
+The differences and approximate availability are explained in the Ephemeris and Navigation Data Files, but the short answer is look in the order of final solution (igs*), rapid solution (igr*), or ultra-rapid-solution (igu* for GPS only and igv* for all constellations).
 Our example is more then a few weeks ago, so all the options exist and we’ll find:

 - and, igu21551_18.sp3.Z.

 - Since the final solution is available and is the best solution we would right-click on igs21551.sp3.Z and select “save link as” to copy the file local to our machine for processing.